grscheller/scheller-linux-archive/README.md

 # scheller-linux-archive
-My personal archive relating to software development on Linux or in Linux like environments.
+My personal archive relating to software development for Linux or Linux like environments.

 The primary purpose of this GitHub repo is to capture what I learn